 The mining industry gave Nevada its political leaders.
 William Sharon, of the Bank Crowd, was a US Senator as was James Fair.
 Senator John P. Jones, a mine superintendent, represented Nevada in the U.S. Senate for thirty years.
 Senator William Stewart, a leading mining attorney, developed mining law for the nation.

 Virginia City still retained some of its frontier flavor even as mining made it an industrial center similar to the east coast.
 Immigrants flocked to Virginia City.
 Miners came from Cornwall, England where tin mines had similar hard rock technology.
 The English “Cousin Jacks” flourished as one of the largest ethnic groups.
 Irish and Germans dominated the saloon and mid-merchant levels, and not surprisingly, the ownership of much of the redlight district.
 The Chinese settled in large numbers in Virginia City, like other Pacific Coast towns, and similarly faced discrimination in employment.
-They were left niche occupations such as laundrymen and cooks, and supplied firewood to the town carried on the backs of picturesque donkeys.
-Ethnic groups brought a touch of their home culture with them as leprechaun creatures called Tommyknockers were thought to populate the underground mines and were blamed for the knocking and creaking the miners heard.
+They were left niche occupations such as laundrymen and cooks, and supplied firewood to the town, carried on the backs of donkeys.
+Ethnic groups brought a touch of their home culture with them; leprechaun creatures called Tommyknockers were thought to populate the underground mines and were blamed for the knocking and creaking the miners heard.
 A bit of bread left in the mine appeased the Tommyknockers and ensured good luck and safe mining.